instedd/facility-public-portal/README.md

 $ elm package install
 ```

-Once installed, Elm modules of the form `Main*.elm` and all their dependencies will be automatically compiled by Elm.
+Once installed, Elm modules will be automatically built and compiler errors will be displayed by the rails development server.

 ### Elasticsearch and PostgreSQL